ton-community/ton-docs/docs/develop/dapps/ton-connect/transactions.md

 There is no description of connecting a wallet on this page.
 We suppose you have already connected the wallet to your dApp.
 If not, you can refer to [integration manual](develop/dapps/ton-connect/integration).
 :::

-TON Connect 2 has more powerful options than only authenticating dApp of users: it's possible to send outgoing messages via connected wallets!
+TON Connect 2 has more powerful options than just authenticating users in the dApp: it's possible to send outgoing messages via connected wallets!

 ## Playground page